erichkopp/slippery_hill_crawler_python/README.md

-A Python webscraper to gather data for <a href="https://github.com/erichkopp/Slippery-Hill-WebPlayer_vercel">Slippery-Hill-WebPlayer_vercel</a>.
+A Python webscraper to gather data for <a href="https://github.com/erichkopp/Slippery-Hill-WebPlayer_vercel">Slippery-Hill-WebPlayer_vercel</a>, and backed up raw data files.